If you are an aspiring course creator, you’ve likely heard that the online course industry is a booming, soon-to-be $300+ billion industry.

 3: Find The Perfect Price-Point

-Many people assume the only way to make money as a course creator is to sell high-ticket items.
+Many people assume the only way to make a living as a course creator is to sell high-ticket items.

 This is not true!